killbill/killbill-platform/osgi-bundles/bundles/kpm/README.md

 * endpoints specific to [KPM UI](https://github.com/killbill/killbill-kpm-ui)

-The osgi bundle installation location will follow Kill Bill's `org.killbill.osgi.bundle.install.dir` configuration property, and set to `/var/tmp/bundles` if property not set.
+The osgi bundle installation location will follow Kill Bill's `org.killbill.osgi.bundle.install.dir` configuration property, and use `/var/tmp/bundles` if this property is not set.

 ## Configuration